jletey/PoBT/README.md

 1. Then, the first argument to pass in is the data directory (in my case it was `src/data`)
 2. Then, pass in the number of chromosomes that you don't want to use (in my case it was 2)
 3. Then, if you want to see a basic output of the chromosome, pass in `y`, otherwise pass in `n`
-4. Then, pass in the folder where you want to hold all of the hits files (the folder has to exist)
-5. And finally, pass in the folder where you want to hold all of the histogram files (the folder has to exist)
+4. And finally, pass in the folder where you want all your ouput to be!

 After that, you should be good to go!